XingTang2014/annoPeak/README.md

 # annoPeakR
 This application was developed to help biologists visualize their ChIP-seq/ChIP-exo results and generate or validate their hypothesis eventually.
-To access this application, user can download this package and deploy it within R. Users can also access our online version from http://ccc-annopeak.osumc.edu/annoPeakR
+To access this application, users can download this package and deploy it within R. Users can also access our online service from http://ccc-annopeak.osumc.edu/annoPeakR
 ## Features
 * This application allows users to generate multiple types plots to compare multiple ChIP-seq/ChIP-exo experiments.
 * Peak sets from ChIP-seq/ChIP-exo experiments can be uploaded in a bed format.